 Can I Have Microcurrent Treatment If I Have Botox?

-The current is a non-invasive treatment and is actually beneficial for those who do receive Botox treatments.
-Botox freezes a muscle and stops it from being able to move, so with the use of microcurrent the muscle will remain healthy and alive.
+The current is a non-invasive treatment and compliment for those who do receive Botox and Filler treatments.
+Fillers give a quick and effective “plumping” effect, diminishing the appearance of fine lines and wrinkles.
+However, they do nothing for muscle contour, natural collagen, or elastin production — all of which are needed to maintain the face’s natural fullness and youthfulness.
+Over time, Botox actually causes atrophy to the facial muscles.
+So with the use of microcurrent the muscle will remain healthy and alive.
 Some women also eventually wean themselves off of injectables with the use of a microcurrent!
 This treatment can really slow down and even reverse the fine line and wrinkle process.

 I highly recommend trying the microcurrent over botox since you will be experiencing a total facial lift rather than receiving small injections in certain areas of the face.
 Microcurrent can also plump up the lips!